fabian818/oiai-backend/README.md

 # oiai-backend

-**oiai-backend** is a backend service built with FastAPI, designed for performance, scalability, and maintainability.
+**oiai-backend** is a backend simple ping server service built with FastAPI, designed for performance, scalability, and maintainability.
 It uses containerization with Docker and deployment orchestration via Helm for Kubernetes environments.

 ## Features